Spring (2014 film)

-Spring is a 2014 romantic body horror film directed by Justin Benson and Aaron Moorhead and starring Lou Taylor Pucci and Nadia Hilker.
+Spring is a 2014 romantic science fiction horror film directed by Justin Benson and Aaron Moorhead and starring Lou Taylor Pucci and Nadia Hilker.
 The film follows Evan, a young man who travels to Italy and pursues a woman named Louise who, unknown to Evan, is not entirely human.

 Spring premiered at the Toronto International Film Festival on September 5, 2014, before receiving a limited theatrical release through Drafthouse Films on March 20, 2015.
 The film received positive reviews from critics and grossed $49,970 worldwide.

 Plot

 Evan Russell, a young American man, loses his mother to cancer.
 After her funeral, he gets into a physical altercation at the restaurant where he works and loses his job.
-On his friend's advice, Evan travels to Italy and meets a flirtatious girl named Louise.
+On his friend's advice, Evan travels to Italy, where he meets a flirtatious girl named Louise.
 Interested in pursuing a relationship with her, he starts living in a small town in southern Italy, working at a local farm.

 Louise, who initially rejected Evan, finally has sex with him without using a condom.
 The next morning, she wakes up before he does and has a monstrous appearance.
 After leaving, she kills a cat.
 After a few dates where they explore the town together, Louise asks Evan about his family.
 Although he is reluctant to reveal details, he relents and asks Louise to tell him something about her.
 Louise takes out a contact lens from her right eye to show Evan that she has heterochromia.
 Evan sees the same condition reflected in the women on many of the paintings in the museum and also on the cover of a book.
 One night, Louise is having dinner with Evan when her skin condition becomes worse.
 She runs off the street and is followed by a tourist who mistakes her for a prostitute.
 Louise unwillingly kills him after she mutates into a reptilian creature.

 Evan, who has been working illegally on the farm, has to leave when immigration police arrive.
 With nowhere else to go, he visits Louise's house.
 The door is chain-locked, through which he sees blood on the floor and hears a strange voice.
 He breaks the chain to open the door and finds an octopus-like creature on the floor wearing Louise's dress, trying to reach a syringe.
 He quickly picks up the syringe and injects it into the creature's neck.